Transferring Car Registration in Queensland (QLD): 2025 Guide

 4. Submit Everything to Transport & Main Roads (TMR)

-You can complete your rego transfer online through the TMR portal, or in person at your nearest Transport and Main Roads office.
-If you choose to do it in person, make sure you bring your QLD Driver’s Licence and a personalised plate transfer form if required.
+You can complete your rego transfer in person at your nearest Transport and Main Roads office.
+Make sure you bring your QLD Driver’s Licence and a personalised plate transfer form if required.

 5. Get Covered